tsupinie/autumnplot-gl/docs/modules.md

 ▸ **makePaintballKey**(`colors`, `labels`, `opts?`): `SVGElement`

 Make an SVG containing a color key for a paintball plot.
-The color bar can either be oriented horizontal or vertical, and a label can be provided.
+The key can be split over any number of columns.

 **`Example`**